General informations

 The objective of the protected area of the nature reserve

-Pian di Spagna is one of the most important areas in Italy and Europe for the wintering of hundreds of ducks observable on the Mezzola lake, on the Mera and on the northern front of Lake Como.
+Pian di Spagna is one of the most important areas in Italy and Europe for the wintering of hundreds of ducks observable on Lake Mezzola , Mera and on the northern front of Lake Como .

 The main role of the protected area is to give thousands of birds the opportunity to rest and feed during both spring and autumn migration.